Lead in Firing Ranges

 Firing ranges can present multiple sources of lead inhalation

 REDUCING THE RISK OF INDOOR GUN RANGE LEAD EXPOSURE

-The primary sources of lead associated with firing ranges include the use of lead bullets and cartridge primers, which are commonly still used in ammunition.
-Lead fumes and dust are emitted from the exposed base of the unjacketed bullet when the ammunition is fired.
-Hot flames of burning gunpowder acting on the exposed lead base of a projectile create the airborne lead at the firing line.
-Downrange, lead is also airborne from the projectiles hitting the backstops, floor and walls.
-Lead dust accumulation on surfaces and in the ventilation system is also a concern.
+The primary sources of lead poisoning from gun ranges include the use of lead bullets and cartridge primers, which are commonly still used in ammunition.
+Lead fumes and dust are emitted from the exposed base of the unjacketed bullet when the ammunition is fired leading to lead inhalation.
+The hot flames of burning primer and gunpowder create airborne lead concerns in indoor firing ranges.
+Downrange, lead is also airborne from the projectiles hitting the backstops, floor, and walls.
+Lead dust accumulation on surfaces and in the indoor shooting range ventilation system is also a concern for lead inhalation.

-- Lead exposure monitoring for shooting participants in accordance with OSHA Standard 29 CFR 1910.1025.
+- Lead exposure monitoring for applicable range users in accordance with OSHA Standard 29 CFR 1910.1025

-- Ventilation system studies to assess function and airflow in the firing range, cleaning areas and adjacent areas.
+- Shooting range ventilation system studies to assess function and airflow in the firing range, gun cleaning areas, and adjacent areas

-- Lead program evaluation, development and implementation to include operation, procedures, cleaning activities and safety compliance.
+- Lead program evaluation, development, and implementation to include indoor shooting range operation, procedures, cleaning activities, and safety compliance.